ShaimaBB/Weather-Website/README.md

 ## 🌐 Hosting

 ### Frontend (GitHub Pages)
 The frontend is hosted on GitHub Pages.
-Access it [here](https://yourusername.github.io/Weather-Website/).

 ### Backend (Render)
 The Flask API is hosted on Render.
-Access it [here](https://your-render-backend-url.onrender.com).

 ---